1 rin coin: History

-One rin coins were later struck in 1892 (year 25) to have non circulating examples to display at the World's Columbian Exposition.
-It was noted by 1904 that a rin was worth 1/10 of a farthing or 1/20 of an American penny.
+In 1896, The Journal of Commerce noted that older (Japanese) coins were still necessary for small transactions in rural areas.
+With their size still being an issue, one rin coins were excluded from this process as they did not circulate "at all".
+One rin coins eventually lost their value as it was noted by 1904 that a rin was worth 1/10 of a farthing or 1/20 of an American penny.
 All one rin coins were eventually taken out of circulation at the end of 1953 and demonetized.
-The Japanese government passed a new law during this time that abolished subsidiary coinage in favor of the yen.
+The Japanese government passed a new law during this time that abolished subsidiary coinage in favor of a single currency unit of yen.